 We’ll depart London Victoria station early in the morning and drive past some major London landmarks including Big Ben and Westminster Palace, in the comfort of our luxury air-conditioned coach

-Arrive at the Tower of London and be greeted by the colourful Yeoman Warders, the Guardians of the Tower
+Start the afternoon with a tour of the Tower of London and be greeted by the colourful Yeoman Warders, the Guardians of the Tower

 Discover the Tower of London on a private tour with a Beefeater guide.
 Learn the history of this extraordinary place and be one of the first groups of the day to see the Crown Jewels